What is a “cookie”?

-The Information Commissioners Office (“the ICO”) is responsible for enforcing the Regulations.
+The ICO is responsible for enforcing the Regulations.

 The ICO can require organisations to provide specific information via information notices or issue enforcement notices requiring specific action to be taken.
 Failure to comply with the Regulations can lead to criminal prosecution, non-criminal enforcement and audit.
-The ICO can also serve a monetary penalty notice imposing a fine of up to £500,000 for serious contravention.
+The ICO can also serve a monetary penalty notice imposing a fine of up to £500,000 for serious contravention of the Regulations.

 Third party cookies

 If third party cookies are set up through the website, both the owner and the third party who set up the cookie may be responsible under the Regulations.
 In practice, however, complaints are likely to be made against the website owner.
 Therefore, website owners should consider putting contractual restrictions on third parties not to set third party cookies without the website owner’s consent and should also consider imposing contractual obligations with regard to the information and consent provisions.